akhilvreddy/Rutgers-ECE491/README.md

 # Using an Adam Optimizer with lr = 0.1
 optimizer = torch.optim.Adam(model.parameters(),lr = 0.0001, weight_decay = 1e-8)
 ```
+What is happening here is that we are making an instance of our Autoencoder class, kind of like in an OOP language like java.
+After that, we set up our MSE calculations in a variable called *loss_function* which comes from PyTorch's MSELoss() class.

+This line of code creates an optimizer object, which will be used to update the parameters of a model during training.
+The optimizer used here is the Adam optimizer, which is a popular choice for training neural networks.
+The Adam optimizer uses a combination of gradient descent and adaptive learning rate techniques to adjust the model's parameters.

+The first argument passed to the Adam function is the parameters of the model, so the optimizer will update the parameters of the model object.
+The second argument is the learning rate (lr), which is set to 0.0001.
+This value determines the step size at which the optimizer makes updates to the model's parameters.
+A smaller learning rate means that the optimizer will make smaller updates, while a larger learning rate means that the optimizer will make larger updates.

+The third argument is weight_decay, which is set to 1e-8.
+It helps to prevent overfitting by adding an L2 penalty on the weights of the model during optimization.

+Learning rate of 0.0001 and weight decay of 1e-8 are reasonable default values to start with for most problems.

+### Training the Autoencoder model to our specific data
+This is the most important part of the whole project - it is everything coming together and training the AE model so that we can get reconstructed images.
 ```
 epochs = 300 #change the epoch value to be larger outputs = []